spatie/laravel-data/docs/as-a-data-transfer-object/casts.md

 ### Casting dates

 By default, the package ships with a `DateTimeInterface` cast to transform a date string into a date object.
-You can define the format used to parse the date in the `data.php` config file.
-By default, it is the `DATE_ATOM` format.
+You can define the formats used to parse the date in the `data.php` config file.
+By default, the `DATE_ATOM` and the `DATE_ISO8601` formats are supported, with or without period.

 It is also possible to manually set the format on the cast: